-The Lexus RX and RX L have received generally good reviews from UK media sources.
+The Lexus RX and RX L received generally good reviews from UK media sources.
 They have been rated highly for for their build quality, comfort and refinement, although have been criticised for their driving dynamics.
-The third-row seats in the RX L are also quite small compared to other seven-seat SUV rivals.
+The third-row seats in the RX L were also quite small compared to other seven-seat SUV rivals.

-The Lexus RX is unlikely to let you down mechanically.
+The Lexus RX was unlikely to let you down mechanically.
 It was ranked the most reliable car in the UK in a 2020 What Car? survey of cars up to eight years old (a title shared jointly with the 2008-15 Honda Jazz and 2013-19 Toyota RAV4).

 Body style: Large SUV